STEMLab/InFactory/README.md

 }
 ```

 8) Create the PrimalSpaceFeatures element.
-Send post request as below to this url : `{base_url}/primalspacefeatures`.
+Send post request as below to this url : `{base_url}/primalspacefeatures/(id of the element)`.

 ```
 {